wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     The latest pgAdmin4 has a webapp architecture, where the app you start from the Application folder is a single purpose web server, and the UI for the app appears in Chrome as a local website.

-1. Use Spotlight to find and launch the pgAdmin4 app and within Chrome onthe the pgAdmin4 web page, Right-click on "Servers" and choose "Create > Server"
+1. Use Spotlight to find and launch the pgAdmin4 app and within Chrome on the the pgAdmin4 web page, Right-click on "Servers" and choose "Create > Server"

     ![ScreenShot](images/CreateServerInPgAdmin.png)